-October American Girl catalogue features model with down syndrome
+October American Girl catalogue features model with Down syndrome

 The October American Girl catalogue shows off what’s new in the world of accessories and products in time for the holidays.

-Ivy’s mom, Kristin Kimble, told ABC7 in an interview that including children with Down syndrome in print is one step toward better representation overall.
+Ivy’s mom, Kristin Kimble, told ABC Chicago Affiliate WLS in an interview that including children with Down syndrome in print is one step toward better representation overall.

 “I have four girls and to have one of them in the [American Girl] catalogue is every mother’s dream,” Kristin Kimble said, adding: